shafeeshafee/CloudSec-TF/README.md

 - Use frameworks such as the NIST to adhere to CIA triad
 - Implements controls for PCI DSS compliance
 - Addresses GDPR requirements for data protection
-- Aligns with SOC 2 security principles
+- Align with SOC 2 security principles

 ### Success Metrics
 - Zero critical security incidents